 Topic 3: In the middle of a chain reaction: Speaker: Simon Noakes, small and medium business director, Columbus Group

-Next on the programme is Steve Spice, regulatory manager at Ashbury, whose subject is 'Pack up your troubles: labelling gaffes and how to avoid them'.
-Spice will conduct an in-depth breakdown of the latest Rapid Alert System for Food and Feed data on the major causes of recalls and focus on avoiding and dealing with issues on packs.
+Next on the programme was Steve Spice, regulatory manager at Ashbury, whose subject was 'Pack up your troubles: labelling gaffes and how to avoid them'.
+Spice conducted an in-depth breakdown of the latest Rapid Alert System for Food and Feed data on the major causes of recalls and focus on avoiding and dealing with issues on packs.

-Finally, Simon Noakes, small and medium business director at Columbus Group will take on the theme 'In the middle of a chain reaction'.
-He will scrutinise the use of software to aid aspects such as traceability and recipe management, with particular reference to allergens.
+Finally, Simon Noakes, small and medium business director at Columbus Group took on the theme 'In the middle of a chain reaction'.
+He scrutinised the use of software to aid aspects such as traceability and recipe management, with particular reference to allergens.

 All presentations are available to download for free by anyone registering to listen to the webinar.